General-purpose programming language: History

-Early programming languages were designed either for scientific computing (numerical calculations) or commercial data processing, as was computer hardware.
+Early programming languages were designed for scientific computing (numerical calculations) or commercial data processing, as was computer hardware.
 Scientific languages such as Fortran and Algol supported floating-point calculations and multidimensional arrays, while business languages such as COBOL supported fixed-field file formats and data records.
 Much less widely used were specialized languages such as IPL-V and LISP for symbolic list processing; COMIT for string manipulation; APT for numerically controlled machines.
 Systems programming requiring pointer manipulation was typically done in assembly language, though JOVIAL was used for some military applications.

 IBM's System/360, announced in 1964, was designed as a unified hardware architecture supporting both scientific and commercial applications, and IBM developed PL/I for it as a single, general-purpose language that supported scientific, commercial, and systems programming.
 Indeed, a subset of PL/I was used as the standard systems programming language for the Multics operating system.

 Since PL/I, the distinction between scientific and commercial programming languages has diminished, with most languages supporting the basic features required by both, and much of the special file format handling delegated to specialized database management systems.

 Many specialized languages were also developed starting in the 1960s: GPSS and Simula for discrete event simulation; MAD, BASIC, Logo, and Pascal for teaching programming; C for systems programming; JOSS and APL\360 for interactive programming.

 GPL vs. DSL

 The distinction between general-purpose programming languages and domain-specific programming languages is not always clear.
 A programming language may be created for a specific task, but used beyond that original domain and thus be considered a general purpose programming language.
-For example, COBOL, Fortran, and Lisp were created as DSLs (for business processing, numeric computation, and symbolic processing), but became GPL’s over time.
+For example, COBOL, Fortran, and Lisp were created as DSLs (for business processing, numeric computation, and symbolic processing), but became GPLs over time.
 Inversely, a language may be designed for general use but only applied in a specific area in practice.
 A programming language that is well suited for a problem, whether it be general-purpose language or DSL, should minimize the level of detail required while still being expressive enough in the problem domain.
-As the name suggests, general-purpose language is “general” in that it cannot provide support for domain-specific notation while DSLs can be designed in diverse problem domains to handle this problem.
+As the name suggests, general-purpose language is "general" in that it cannot provide support for domain-specific notation while DSLs can be designed in diverse problem domains to handle this problem.
 General-purpose languages are preferred to DSLs when an application domain is not well understood enough to warrant its own language.
 In this case, a general-purpose language with an appropriate library of data types and functions for the domain may be used instead.
 While DSLs are usually smaller than GPL in that they offer a smaller range of notations of abstractions, some DSLs actually contain an entire GPL as a sublanguage.
 In these instances, the DSLs are able to offer domain-specific expressive power along with the expressive power of GPL.

-General Purpose programming languages are all Turing complete, meaning that they can theoretically solve any computational problem.
-Domain-specific languages are often similarly Turing complete but are not exclusively so.
+General Purpose programming languages are all Turing-complete, meaning that they can theoretically solve any computational problem.
+Domain-specific languages are often similarly Turing-complete but are not exclusively so.